 Notes

-1 This is a compilation of the Aboriginal Communities Act 1979 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 14 September 2012 of the Aboriginal Communities Act 1979 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table